Killing of Emily Jones: Trial

 Skana's trial began on 26 November 2020.
 The court heard that Skana was admitted to a psychiatric hospital in 2015 after threatening her neighbours with a weapon, and was again detained and given further treatment in 2017 when she stabbed her mother in the hand and threatened her sister.
 Police discovered anti-psychotic medication in Skana's flat after her arrest, which defending barrister Simon Csoka said amounted to "about a month's worth".
-On the fourth day of the trial, Jonathan Pettet, a psychiatric nurse at Rampton Hospital, said Skana had told him, "'I killed someone, that’s the reason why I’m here.'
+On the fourth day of the trial, a psychiatric nurse at Rampton Hospital, said Skana had told him, "'I killed someone, that’s the reason why I’m here.'
 She said, ‘it was premeditated, I waited in the park, I picked my victim and I killed somebody and tried to run away'."
 Dr. Syed Afghan, a consultant forensic psychiatrist, said on the sixth day of the trial that Skana had a history of violence when unmedicated.
 He stated that, during Skana's detainment at Rampton Hospital, it was mutually agreed to discontinue the anti-psychotic medication, after which hospital staff observed Skana behaving strangely.
 She was seen "laughing hysterically" after she noticed a girl on television who bore a resemblance to Jones, and in another incident Skana became enraged and was "frothing at the mouth".
 Dr. Afghan resumed the course of anti-psychotic medication on 16 October, and testified in court that there was "ample evidence" that Skana had paranoid schizophrenia.

 The prosecution initially argued that Skana should be convicted of murder, noting that she had bought a knife on the morning that she went to the park and killed Jones, and stated that Skana was using her history of mental illness as a "convenient excuse" for the crime.
 On 4 December 2020, following Dr. Afghan's testimony, prosecution barrister Michael Brady said there was "no longer any realistic prospect of conviction" for murder, and asked the jury to find Skana not guilty of that offence.
 Trial judge, Mr. Justice Wall, scheduled the sentencing for the conviction of manslaughter for 8 December.
 On that day, Skana received a life sentence, with a minimum term of eight years before eligibility for release.
 Prior to sentencing, Mark Jones, father of the victim, said what happened to his daughter is a "public outrage".
 In a victim impact statement, Jones said, "Emily was a vulnerable child full of innocence and wonder, she was just starting off on her path of life and her future was cut short.
 Our future has also been taken away.
 How can we enjoy life when the best part of it has been taken away? ...
 I cannot understand why this has happened.
 We want people hearing this statement to understand that this should not have happened.
 How can an innocent child playing in a park be killed in such a monstrous way?"